 The following answer common questions about the services Marks Matter offers, together with general information about trademarks and the process of registration.
 It is not legal advice that creates an attorney-client relationship.
 Marks Matter can provide specific advice about YOUR mark only when you retain it for legal services by signing up here.

-Is Marks Matter a law firm?
+Is Marks Matter a real law practice?

 What does Marks Matter do?

-Why Marks Matter?
+Why should I register through Marks Matter?

-How does the trademark filing process work?
+How does your trademark filing process work?

 If I fill out your form, will you need other documents from me?

 Not usually.
 The form is designed to be user-friendly and comprehensive.
 A copy of a logo will be necessary if you are choosing to register one.
 At some point, the USPTO will also require an example of your mark being used in commerce.
 In most cases, a link to a website for where your product or service can be purchased will suffice.